marteinn/wagtail-text-analysis/docs/getting-started.md

         ]

         def update_key_phrases(self, phrases):
-            print(phrases)
+            self.tags = phrases
+            self.save()
     ```

 ## Troubleshooting

-If you have any problem getting your project up and running.
-Please let us know by filing an issue and we will help you out.
+If you have any problem getting the library up and running, please let me know by filing an issue and we will help you out.